Updated On : July 14, 2023

 Tip 2 # - Master the process of elimination.

 Stimulus: Many people believe that eating carrots can improve eyesight.
-However, recent research shows that while carrots are rich in vitamin A, which is essential for eye health, consuming carrots alone does not guarantee improved eyesight.
+However, recent research shows that while carrots are rich in vitamin A, essential for eye health, consuming carrots alone does not guarantee improved eyesight.

 Question Stem: The author's argument would be most weakened if it were true that: